Diffusion Bridge Variational Inference for Deep Gaussian Processes: Experiments

 \subsection{Regression on UCI Benchmarks}

 We evaluate our method on $10$ widely used UCI regression datasets with sample sizes $N$ ranging from a few hundred to over two million, using an 80/20 train/test split.
-We report root mean squared error (RMSE) and negative log-likelihood (NLL) on the held-out test data, as summarized in Figure~\ref{fig:uci}.
+We report root mean squared error (RMSE) and negative log-likelihood (NLL) on the held-out test data, as summarized in Figure~\ref{fig:uci} and Figure~\ref{fig:uci-mse} .
 Consistent with prior work, we consider deep Gaussian processes with 2--5 layers.
 The results demonstrate that DBVI consistently outperforms all baseline methods, with particularly pronounced gains on large-scale datasets such as YearMSD and Airline, where unconditional DDVI suffers from slow convergence.
 By leveraging amortized bridge initialization, DBVI effectively shortens the diffusion path length, resulting in both improved posterior approximation and lower predictive error.

-To further illustrate this effect, we provide a case study on the \textsc{Energy} dataset.
-Figure~\ref{fig:ddvi_dbvi_rmse_energy} reports the test RMSE of a 2-layer DGP trained with DDVI and DBVI during early optimization.
-DBVI exhibits noticeably faster convergence and consistently lower error compared to DDVI, highlighting the benefit of amortized bridge initialization.
+Figures \ref{fig:ddvi_dbvi_rmse_energy}, \ref{fig:ddvi_dbvi_rmse_concrete}, and \ref{fig:ddvi_dbvi_rmse_power} show the test RMSE of a 2-layer DGP trained with DDVI and DBVI during the early stage of optimization.